Nianca-Chetty103/NutriMate/README.md

 - join a community of tips and advice.

 ## How does it help the community
-- help people make better chioces when coming to diets and healthier eating.
+- help people make better choices when it comes to dieting and healthier eating.
 - encourages collaboration with sharing of receipes and advice
+- educates them on being concious on healtier alternates
+- shows quick and convienient meals to prep and cook

 # Previews